Ellen R. Sandor

 Ellen R. Sandor (born 1942) is an American new media artist.
 She is also founder of the Chicago-based (art)^{n}, a collective of artists, scientists, mathematicians, and computer experts.
-Ellen Sandor and (art)^{n} create sculptures that contain computer-generated photographic images that appear to be three dimensional.
+Sandor and (art)^{n} create sculptures that contain computer-generated photographic images that appear to be three dimensional.

 She is best known for combining computer graphics, sculpture, and photography to visualize subject matter that includes architecture, historical events, and scientific phenomena such as the AIDS virus, Neutrinos, Microglia, and CRISPR.

 Education

 Sandor holds a B.A. from Brooklyn College (1963) and an MFA in sculpture from the School of the Art Institute of Chicago (1975).
 In 2012, she received the Thomas R. Leavens Award for Distinguished Service to the Arts through Lawyers for the Creative Arts.
 In 2013, Ellen received the Gene Siskel Film Center Outstanding Leadership Award.
 She was also awarded an honorary doctorate of fine arts from the School of the Art Institute of Chicago in 2014.

 Sandor was a visiting scholar of culture and society, National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign and a 2016 Fermilab Artist in Residence at the Fermi National Accelerator Laboratory.